rishav-iitr29/Satellite-Imagery-Based-Property-Valuation/README.md

 ### Overview

 This project explores whether satellite imagery provides additional predictive signal beyond traditional tabular features for residential property valuation.
 Using a combination of structured housing attributes and overhead satellite images, we build and evaluate multimodal regression models to predict house prices.
-The primary goal is not only accuracy, but also interpretability — understanding what visual cues (e.g., greenery, water proximity, neighborhood layout) influence model predictions.
+The primary goal is not only accuracy, but also interpretability and understanding what visual cues (e.g., greenery, water proximity, neighborhood layout) influence model predictions.

 ### Important

 I saved all the .ipynb files with their outputs, so you can check out epoch-wise metrics.
-Also do care to check the file paths (although I adjusted them mostly) if running any script.
+Also do care to check the file paths (although I adjusted them mostly) if running any script.\
+Download the best model checkpoints from here - [Huggingface Repository](https://huggingface.co/d3nji/Satellite-Imagery-Based-Property-Valuation/tree/main)

 ### Project structure